anton-kirschhock/AntonsDevSpace/content/posts/yarp-reverse-proxy/_index.md

 App one can be found under - let's say `mydomain.app/app1`, and app two can be found at `mydomain.app/app2`.
 Lastly, if you don't type in any other valid path, it should redirect to app1.

-Also both apps use Supabase and it's authentication provider - which is awesome!
+Also both apps use Supabase and its authentication provider - which is awesome!

 In some cases you could consider frontend federation and just create a microfrontend, but there could be two counter-arguments:

-- the apps don't have anything to do with eachother
+- the apps don't have anything to do with each other
 - you don't have the capacity to maintain a complex architecture (e.g. private projects)

 So, you grab the best reverse proxy off the shelf, like Nginx - and slap a configuration and whahm - a reverse proxy.